 L-60.
-Introduction to Archives for Special Collections Librarians
+Introduction to Archives for Special Collections Librarians, Booksellers & Collectors

 Libraries with special collections increasingly collect, curate, and service many forms of rare and archival materials within one integrated environment.
 Managers, curators, catalogers, and reference librarians whose education and experience have focused on published materials must therefore be conversant with archival techniques and issues.
+Similarly, booksellers and collectors commonly find themselves handling material that may best be managed using archival principles.
 This course, intended for those without significant archival education or experience, will explore archival approaches to appraisal, acquisition, description, and access to personal papers and organizational records.
 Challenges associated with digitization and born-digital materials will be addressed.
 Aspects of professional culture, terminology, education and history will be compared to those of rare book librarianship.
-The course will include lectures, readings, discussion, practical exercises, and field trips to several Yale archival facilities.
+The course will include lectures, readings, discussion, and practical exercises.

 In their personal statements, applicants should describe their professional education, work experience, engagement with archives, collecting experience, and any topics they would particularly like to address in the course.

 Lisa Conathan is Head of Special Collections at Williams College, overseeing the Chapin Library of Rare Books and the College Archives.
 Before joining Williams, she worked at the Beinecke Rare Book and Manuscript Library, Yale University, as Archivist and Head of Digital Services.
 Lisa’s research interests center on the creation and reuse of endangered language documentation, focusing on vernacular literacy and oral discourse in Native North America.
 She holds a Ph.D. in Linguistics from the University of California, Berkeley, and an M.L.S. from the University of Maryland.Full Bio »